kaizcodes/Pog_Engine/README.md

 - ✅ AI verification & ranking
 - 🎬 DaVinci Resolve EDL/CSV export
 - ♻️ Resume interrupted runs with checkpoints

+## PC Requirement

+- NVIDIA GPU
+- >8GB VRAM
+- Must be able to run CUDA 12.4 (GTX 1080 TI-> RTX 5090)
+- Will not work with AMD GPU (maybe someone can write a conversion script, I don't own an AMD GPU)
+- 30-1hr of your time (on 3080)

+I wrote this project to work with my RTX 3080 10GB VRAM

+You'll need to be able to fit qwen3.5:9b with quantization(q4_K_M in this case)

+IF you have more VRAM you can explore bigger parameter models, I specifically chose this model because it's the best model I can fit on my PC that gives me good result. and I've done a lot of research and result comparing, I found that qwen usually return the better results.
+Feel free to recommend if you find better result on other models.

 ## OBS setup Requirement